 Optimizing the use of available capital is a critical fleet management component.
 Whether vehicles and equipment are purchased, leased or rented, financing rates, prices, incentives and taxes all need to be taken into account.

 An effective capital spending plan should be based on your understanding of trade-offs and return on investment.
 It also requires knowledge about available resources, fixed or flexible strategies, projected maintenance, operating costs, resale values, changing future business and operational needs.

 Invest in fleet management software

-Advanced fleet management software systems will allow you to home in on key variables associated with your fleet in order to optimise fleet-related processes, including the usage, performance and cost of an asset across its entire lifecycle.
+Advanced fleet management software systems will allow you to home in on key variables associated with your fleet in order to optimize fleet-related processes, including the usage, performance and cost of an asset across its entire life-cycle.